jcurl/RJCP.DLL.Log/docs/Architecture.md

 the logging lines.
 There can be many different factories, one for each implemented protocol for reading log data.

-Factories and Trace readers generally have a lot of common code.
-For this purposes, user factories can derive from the base class `TraceReaderFactory<T>`, and they then only need to provide an implementation on how to instantiate a `ITraceDecoder<T>`.
+Factories and trace readers generally have a similar code.
+For this purpose, reader factories can derive from the base class `TraceReaderFactory<T>`.
+They provide an implementation of `ITraceDecoderFactory<T>` which the `TraceReaderFactory<T>` uses to instantiate via `ITraceDecoder<T>` and gives to a `TraceReader<T>`.

 ![TraceReaderFactory](out/diagrams/ITraceDecoder/ITraceDecoder.svg)

-Usually, there is one factory for each decoder, and for brevity, a single factory `MyTraceReaderFactory` is depicted in the above diagram.
-The `MyTraceReaderFactory` knows how to instantiate the decoder, `MyTraceDecoder`, which knows how to decode bytes to generate a collection of type `T` which is `MyTraceLine`.
+Usually, there is one reader factory for each decoder factory and one decoder factory per decoder.
+In more complex scenarios, a single reader factory may choose from multiple decoder factories.
+For brevity, a single factory `MyTraceReaderFactory` is depicted in the above diagram.
+The `MyTraceReaderFactory` has a `MyTraceDecoderFactory` that knows how to instantiate the decoder, `MyTraceDecoder`, which knows how to decode bytes to generate a collection of type `T` which is `MyTraceLine`.

-The factory knows how to open a file name to obtain a stream.
+The reader factory knows how to open a file name to obtain a stream.
 The trace reader knows how to read the stream and send this to the user decoder.

 ### Consideration for using Factories